chiragvishnoi-01/Aviothic2.0_BitXBlood/DEPLOYMENT_CHECKLIST.md

-# ✅ BloodLink Deployment Checklist
+# ✅ Raktchain Deployment Checklist

-Follow this checklist to deploy your BloodLink application to production with MongoDB Atlas.
+Follow this checklist to deploy your Raktchain application to production with MongoDB Atlas.

 ## 📋 Pre-Deployment Checklist